 The phrase "The customer is always right” may have started simply as a department store’s slogan in the early 1900s, but it has evolved into the core motto of the society we live in.
 You may have put your heart and soul on starting a business and creating a website to offer your services or products, but if the results are not as expected, it’s you, not your customers, who needs to change.

 This means you need to be able to identify every pain point of the customer journey to figure out where people are losing interest in your offering.
 Then, you’ll want to adapt your product based on their feedback and assess whether the problem is solved.
 The marketing funnel will give you all the tools and data you need to do so.
-Read on to learn all about this powerful process and why you should implement it across all of your marketing strategies and channels.
+Read on to learn all about this powerful process and why you should implement it across all of your marketing strategies, marketing ideas and marketing channels.

 What is the marketing funnel?

 The marketing funnel, also known as the purchase funnel, is a visual representation of all the steps a visitor has to go through before they purchase a product or service.
 Its origins date back to 1910, when American philosopher John Dewey introduced the five stages consumers go through before, during, and after purchasing a good or service.

 This buyer decision process included the following stages: Problem/need-recognition, information search, evaluation of alternatives, purchase decision, and post-purchase behavior.
 Over time, this idea evolved into the contemporary marketing funnel, which focuses on the different stages from the moment people first hear about a business to the moment they make a transaction.

 But why is it referred to as a funnel?
 Marketing efforts don’t involve getting people to buy right away.
 Instead, they start with capturing leads - potential customers who show interest in the brand.
 When companies turn anonymous strangers into leads, they’re drawing them into the mouth of the funnel.
 Then, they continue marketing to these leads with the goal of getting some of them to buy.